ladybug-tools/spider/read-gbxml/README.md

 ### 2017-09-25 ~ Theo

+* Issue with files not being loaded: fixed?
+* Adding more stats
+* Add link to file
+* Add link to Google Maps of there is a latitude provided
+* Update camera.far by algo
+* Working on css.
+Updates to three.js basic.html - add lights etc

+### 2017-09-24 ~ Theo

 * gbXML viewer Michal: mostly working
 	* Simpler, more organized algorithms - probably faster
 	* Drawing a higher percentage of elements as Three.js